thutuephan/alice-react-portfolio/README.md

   - [License](#license)

   ## Installation
+  This app does not require installation.
+In order for the user/watcher to run it locally, running the following command lines is required:
     `npm i`

     `npm start`

   ## Usage
+   This portfolio includes five single pages/sections: Home, About, Works, Skills and Contact.
+The Footer component appears on multiple pages.
+Navigation component is used to conditionally render the different sections of my portfolio.
   ## Links
-  * The URL of the GitHub repository:
+  * The URL of the GitHub repository:https://github.com/thutuephan/alice-react-portfolio
   * The heroku URL of the functional, deployed application: https://google-book-search-engine-al.herokuapp.com/

   ## Screenshots